 Be aware that the reason you’re open to falling in love with someone else may also have surprisingly little to do with your current partner and more to do with you as an individual.
 Have you been honest with yourself about your needs?
 Spend some real time getting down to the basics of why this is happening.

 Are you still in love with your current partner?

 Assessing your feelings for the person who was there first and with whom you’re still sharing a bed is vital.
 So, are you still in love with them?
-The answer shouldn’t be dependant on the new person in your life.
+The answer shouldn’t be dependant on the new person in your life, or if you sense signs she’s losing interest.
 Rather, see them as a flashlight, illuminating everything that’s previously been allowed to exist in the shadows of your relationship.